xf97/HuangGai/README.md

 **Note 3**: You can also use your contracts (.sol files) by copying them to folder `src/contractSpider/contractCodeGetter/sourceCode`.

-**Note 4**: You can also use the real contract dataset we collect, which is `sourceCodeDateSet.zip`.
-After decompressing the `sourceCodeDateSet.zip`, you can get 66,205 real contracts.
+**Note 4**: You can also use the *real contract* dataset we collect, which is `sourceCodeDateSet.zip`.
+After decompressing the `sourceCodeDateSet.zip` (forgive me for my typo (data -> date).), you can get 66,205 *real contracts* and then copy these contracts to folder `src/contractSpider/contractCodeGetter/sourceCode`.

 ### Stage 2
-Make sure that folder a contains the real contracts, and then you can inject bugs into the contracts in the following two steps:
+Make sure that folder `src/contractSpider/contractCodeGetter/sourceCode` contains the *real contracts*, and then you can inject bugs into the contracts in the following two steps:
 #### Step 1: Specify your needs
 Now you should open the file `/src/userNeeds.json` and specify your needs by modifying the content of file `/src/userNeeds.json`.
 File `/src/userNeeds.json` requires you to specify the number of contracts containing each type of bugs and the maximum injection time.